 It’s all a Balancing Act!

-Well actually in most cases, no they are not.
-How can I say that? ….
+Well actually in most cases no they are not.
+And what gives me the confidence to say that? ….
 Experience!

-As an engineer, I often attend to sites on reports of a faulty wheel balancer.
-The general complaint is the machine needs calibrating.
-And this diagnosis usually comes from frequent customer “comebacks.” or operatives “chasing weights.”
+As an engineer, I often attend to sites with reports of a faulty wheel balancer.
+The general complaint is the machine needs calibrating, and this diagnosis usually derived from frequent customer “comebacks” or that operatives are repeatedly “chasing weights.”

 Static vs Dynamic Wheel Balancing

 Ok so before we deal with the physical aspect of wheel balancing let us first address a significant issue of Static Balancing!!!
 Unless you are balancing a vintage car with very narrow wheels, you SHOULD NOT !!! be using the static balance setting.
 People will often use this parameter to make balancing easier or merely to save weights.
 Static balancing uses one set of wheel weights in the centre of a wheel whereas, Dynamic balancing uses two sets of weights.
 See the cross-section below for example.